-In Latin America soccer (or football) is not just a game.
-Called ‘fútbol’ in Spanish, or ’futebol’ in Portuguese, the sport arrived in Latin America in the late 1800s and has since become deeply ingrained in Latin America’s identity and culture.
-At the international level, Argentina, Brazil, Colombia, and Uruguay stand out as the most valuable teams in Latin America.
-Meanwhile, other countries in the region, such as Mexico, Chile, Paraguay and Peru don’t fall far behind in terms of national teams’ market value, but have also gained notoriety due to the amount of players working abroad, and the large transfer revenue often at stake with the “exportation” of their most talented players.
+Called ‘fútbol’ in Spanish and ’futebol’ in Portuguese, the sport arrived in Latin America in the late 1800s and has since become deeply ingrained in its identity and culture.
+Nowadays, Brazil, Argentina, Uruguay, and Colombia stand out as the most valuable teams in the region.
+Meanwhile, other Latin American countries, such as Mexico and Venezuela, have also gained notoriety due to the number of players working abroad, and the large transfer revenue often at stake with the “exportation” of their most talented footballers.

-Brazil, known as ‘O país do futebol’ or the country of soccer, tops the ranking of male national soccer teams in Latin America.
-Brazil is the only country in the world that has won the FIFA World Cup five times: in 1958, 1962, 1970, 1994, and in 2002.
-Moreover, despite recent corruption scandals, its main soccer association, the Brazilian Football Confederation (CBF, as abbreviated in Portuguese) keeps growing.
-Last year, CBF’s net income surpassed 587 million Brazilian reals — or nearly 150 million US dollars.
+Brazil, known as ‘O país do futebol’ or the country of football, tops the ranking of male national soccer teams in Latin America.
+Brazil is the only country in the world that has won the FIFA World Cup (881466) five times: in 1958, 1962, 1970, 1994, and 2002.
+Moreover, and despite recent corruption scandals, its main soccer association, the Brazilian Football Confederation (CBF, as abbreviated in Portuguese) keeps growing.
+Before the COVID-19 impact, CBF’s net income surged by more than 250 percent to 190 million Brazilian reals— or approximately 47 million US dollars.